As an Amazon Associate I earn from qualifying purchases.

-If you love Orzo, this clean eating chickpea orzo salad could put a delicious twist on an old favorite.
+This chickpea orzo salad recipe could put a delicious twist on an old favorite.

-Orzo is delicious stuff.
+Orzo pasta salad is delicious stuff.
 While often mistaken for a grain, this pasta is a wonderful way to make a fun salad.
-Like most pastas, you can find it made with either white, processed flour or whole grain flour.
+Like most pasta, you can find it made with either white, processed flour, or whole grain flour.
 So look for the box of whole grain orzo.

 - You’ll often find it added to minestrone or even cooked similarly to risotto.